Maurice Benyovszky: Marriage and military service

 In 1765 Benyovszky occupied his mother's property in Hrusó (present-day Hrušové) near Verbó, which had been legally inherited by one of his step-brothers-in-law.
 This action led his mother's family to file a criminal complaint against him, and he was called to stand trial in Nyitra (present-day Nitra).
 Before the conclusion of the trial, Benyovszky fled to Poland to join his uncle, Jan Tibor Benyowski de Benyo, a Polish nobleman.
 His flight violated a legal edict forbidding him to leave the country.

 He was arrested in July 1768 in Szepesszombat (present-day Spišská Sobota), a suburb of Poprád (present-day Poprad) in the house of a German butcher named Hönsch for trying to organize a Confederation of Bar militia.
 Shortly after his arrest, Benyovszky was briefly imprisoned in the nearby Stará Ľubovňa castle.
 At around this time, he married the daughter of this butcher, Anna Zusanna Hönsch (1750–1826).
 A child, Samuel, was born to this marriage on 9 December 1768 (d.
 Poprad, 22 September 1772.)

-Three other children later came from this marriage: Charles Maurice Louis Augustus (b.1774?, Madagascar?, d.
-11 July 1774, Madagascar); Roza (b.
+Three, possibly four, other children later came from this marriage: Charles Maurice Louis Augustus (b.1774?, Madagascar?, d.
+11 July 1774, Madagascar); Zsuzsanna Roza (b.
 1 January 1779, Beczko, Hungary; d.
-26 October 1816, Vieszka, Hungary); and Zsofia, (b. after 1779).
+26 October 1816, Vieszka, Hungary); Zsofia, (b.
+1781, Vieszka, d.
+16 February 1817, Bory, Hungary).